CNGN3MYHDA/Gmod-White-List/README.md

 ### Menu
 The menu has 3 categories:
 1. White List - here you can view whitelisted players, add or remove them.
-2. Config - IN DEV.
-Here you can change whitelist settings
+2. Config - Here you can change whitelist settings
-3. Logs - IN DEV.
-Here you can view canceled connections of non-whitelisted players
+3. Logs - Here you can view canceled connections of non-whitelisted players

 ### Console Commands
 1. `whitelist add SteamID` - adds a player to the whitelist by SteamID